Arshadee/basicparser/README.md

 **Parsing:**
-* Convert the string expression of node and their relations into a hierarchical, tree structure, depicting their relations parent + children.
+* Convert the string expression of node and their relations into a hierarchical, tree structure, depicting their relations parent + children.<br>
+  &nbsp; O Must force Validation Rules stated below
 * Display the expression tree

 For example :